-New marker identified for early diagnosis of lung cancerSeptember 17th, 2013 in Cancer /
+New marker identified for early diagnosis of lung cancerSeptember 17, 2013 in Medicine & Health / Cancer

 A protein called isocitrate dehydrogenase (IDH1) is present at high levels in lung cancers and can be detected in the blood, making it a noninvasive diagnostic marker for lung cancers, according to a study published in Clinical Cancer Research, a journal of the American Association for Cancer Research.